 For many would-be homeowners, getting a mortgage is less of a concern than building up adequate savings for a down payment.
-Especially in areas like Seattle, where rent is incredibly high, even those with lucrative careers could struggle to save money while renting.
-The expense associated with renting, combined with the need for a down payment, has left many Millennials and young professionals feeling like they can’t become homeowners.
+Especially in high-rent areas like Seattle, those with lucrative careers could struggle to save money while renting.
+The expenses associated with renting, combined with the need for a down payment, has left many millennials and young professionals feeling like they can’t become homeowners.

 Thankfully, the way that banks approach mortgages and down payments is slowly changing to reflect the realities of the modern American economy.
 In the meantime, however, would-be borrowers and home buyers need help to secure financing.
 Companies like the startup Loftium realized that this need represents a business opportunity.
 Now, young professionals and first time homeowners have another option available.

 Loftium Helps Those Who Can’t Save Enough While Renting